It was 2011 and Lauren Juliff was convinced she was making the greatest mistake of her life.

 Finally, where can our readers find you if they want to follow along on your adventures?

 In very few places!
 I put a lot of effort into remaining elusive on the internet.
+I no longer use social media, for example, so I’m afraid you can’t follow my adventures in real-time.

 Images via Lauren Juliff